googlemaps-samples/js-3d-storytelling/README.md

 2. `docker-compose build demo`
 3. `docker-compose up demo`

 There is a second docker compose service `docker-compose up app` which only serves the final app.
-For this you may need to update the `config.json` file to include you data.
+For this you may need to update the `config.json` file to include your data.

 ### NodeJS server